firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/Debugging-Hanging-Simulators.rst

 Case 2: Simulator hang due to FPGA-side token starvation.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-**Symptoms:** The watchdog detects the simulator is not making forward progress and tears down the simulation.
+**Symptoms:** The driver's main loop spins freely, as no bridge gets new work to do.
+As a result, the polling interval quickly elapses and the simulation is torn down due to a lack of forward progress.

 **Causes:** Generally, a bug in a bridge implementation (ex. the BridgeModule has accidentally dequeued a token without producing a new output token; the BridgeModule is waiting on a driver interaction that never occurs).